 Warwickshire teachers visit to Sierra Leone

-Five teachers from primary schools in Leamington and Warwick flew to Sierra Leone as part of an exchange programme (British Council's ‘Connecting Classrooms’ which fosters global education and develops links with African schools and their pupils.
+Five teachers from primary schools in Leamington and Warwick flew to Sierra Leone as part of an exchange programme (British Council's ‘Connecting Classrooms’) which fosters global education and develops links with African schools and their pupils.

 Local school pupils worked on their collaborative Foods and Farming projects, which the teachers will be continuing to implement alongside colleagues at their partner schools in Africa.
-A group of Bo teachers are due to make a return visit to Warwick in June.

 OWL Community Building

 The One World Link between Warwick and Bo Districts has always been a friendship link which specifically avoided the inclusion of AID.
 This is still the case after more than 30 years.
 So how come that there is a great big community centre in Bo paid for mainly by Warwick District citizens?
-The answer is that one exchanges GIFTS with one's friends and that is what the centre is..a great big gift.
+The answer is that one exchanges GIFTS with one's friends and that is what the centre is.. a great big gift.
 This gift was given to make up for the destruction and agony of the 10 year civil war borne by Bo friends, and to alleviate the frustration and misery and fear felt by Warwick friends because there was so little they could contribute to suffering friends during that time (1990s).

 Bo OWL said they needed a community centre to be a concrete symbol of the strong relationships which had built up between the 2 areas and it would be used to support skills training and community building to contribute to peace in the future.
 Watching the centre grow and become functional has brought equal satisfaction and excitement to both Warwick and Bo.